jalovatt/scythe/docs-src/README.md

 - `Scythe` contains path information and some flags that scripts may want to check:
   - `Scythe.libPath`: The absolute path to the library.
+  - `Scythe.libRoot`: The absolute path to the repository, in case a script needs to access other files directly.
   - `Scythe.version`: The library version, obtained from the ReaPack package info if available.
+For manual installations, this will simply be `v3.x`.
   - `Scythe.getContext()`: Returns a table wrapping the values from `reaper.get_action_context` as well as a couple of others.
     ```
     isNewValue, filename, sectionId, commandId, midiMode, midiResolution, midiValue, scriptPath, scriptName